QuentinRa/blog.quentinra.dev/programming-languages/web/others/seo/index.md

 #### Descriptions

 You should write a good and unique description of your pages.
-The size displayed in the results is usually 110 characters (mobile), and around 130 on a computers.
+The size displayed in the results is usually 110 characters (mobile), and around 130 on a computer.

 <br>

 #### URL/sitemap.xml

 ➡️ Ensure the search engine crawlers properly index your website.
 Provide additional information on resources such as videos/images...
-The format is an XML file, you can these to generate one on
+The format is an XML file, you can these to generate one on:

 * <https://www.xml-sitemaps.com/> (max.
 500 pages)
 * <https://www.sitemapgenie.com/> (no limit, or it seems so)
 * You can find some tools on GitHub

-Once you created a sitemap, you have to share it, as explained [here](https://ahrefs.com/blog/submit-website-to-search-engines/).
+After creating a sitemap, you have to share it, as explained [here](https://ahrefs.com/blog/submit-website-to-search-engines/).

 <details class="details-n">
 <summary>Example</summary>